defisym/OpenFusionExamples/Extensions/Func/ToInstall/Files/Help/Func/Func.md

     - *if function is called by expression, expression will only return the first return value you pushed by this action*
     - *use action `Call Func` above to return multiple values*

-  - Pass Prevous Func's Return
+  - Pass Previous Func's Return
     - *pass an expression's return value as parent's return value, to bypass a known issue to pass return values by `Set Current Func's Return`*

 ## Condition